PyJava-Nikhil/usergit/README.md

     }
     }

+-> PLEASE USE THIS COMMAND TO CREATE TABBLES IN POSTGRES DATABASE IN FOLLOWING ORDER: -

+    python manage.py makemigrations accounts
+    python manage.py migrate
+    RUN THIS INSIDE A VIRTUAL ENVIROMENT

 Reason to use postgresql database was to hold a lot of user data that was returned from github search api and if needed tha data can be served more faster.